 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- n.
-(Med.)
+- noun (Med.)
 An affection of the skin, characterized by redness, especially in exposed areas, scaling and shedding of the skin, and accompanied with severe gastrointestinal disturbance and nervous symptoms.
 It is due to a deficiency of niacin (vitamin B3; nicotinic acid) and protein in the diet, and may be caused by malnutrition, or, in some cases, by a heavy dependence on maize for food.
 It was at one time (ca. 1890) endemic in Northern Italy, and was called

 Alpine scurvy .
 It may also be caused by alcoholism or diease causing an impairment of nutrition.
 It is also calledSt.
 Ignatius's itch ,maidism ,mal de la rosa ,mal rosso , andpsychoneurosis maidica .
-A variety ofpellagra seen in children is called infantile pellagra or kwashiorkor.
+A variety ofpellagra seen in children is calledinfantile pellagra orkwashiorkor .

-- n. a disease caused by deficiency of niacin or tryptophan (or by a defect in the metabolic conversion of tryptophan to niacin); characterized by gastrointestinal disturbances and erythema and nervous or mental disorders; may be caused by malnutrition or alcoholism or other nutritional impairments
+- noun a disease caused by deficiency of niacin or tryptophan (or by a defect in the metabolic conversion of tryptophan to niacin); characterized by gastrointestinal disturbances and erythema and nervous or mental disorders; may be caused by malnutrition or alcoholism or other nutritional impairments

 Etymologies